 Through his dedicated public service, Noam Bramson has acquired a reputation for effective, responsive, and visionary leadership.

 The Journal News says Bramson is “a man of intelligence, drive, and ideas.”
 WVOX Radio calls Bramson “extraordinarily bright and very thoughtful … an absolute standout.”
 The Westchester County Business Journal lauds Bramson for “his intelligence, grace, vision and ability to grasp the whole picture and meaning of governance.”
 And the New York Times recognizes Bramson for his “skills and vision.”

 Bramson is a life-long Westchester resident and a product of the New Rochelle public schools.
 Bramson went on to Harvard University, where he completed his undergraduate degree in three years, and then received a Masters degree in Public Policy.

-Bramson has served on the Boards of numerous civic organizations.
+Bramson has served in leadership roles in numerous civic organizations.
 He is a member of the Government & Finance Working Group for the Regional Plan Association, a member of the founding Board of Directors of Sustainable Westchester, and a past Board Member of the Westchester Jewish Council.
 Locally, he has served on the Boards of the New Rochelle Campership Fund, the Castle Gallery, the Fund for Educational Excellence, the New Rochelle Council of Community Services, and the United Way of New Rochelle.